Erudika/scoold/README.md

 Then on the target installation go to the Administration page and import the ZIP file which contains the backup.

-**Important:** All data will be overwritten on restore, so it's highly recommended that the target Scoold installation is fresh and containing no data.
+**Important:** All data will be overwritten on restore, so it's highly recommended that the target Scoold installation is fresh and contains no data.

 When using the default H2 database, you can also copy the `./data` directory to the new installation or just copy all `*.db` files.
 The data directory also contains Lucene index folders for each app, e.g. `./data/scoold-lucene`.
 These